What is Dialectical Behavior Therapy (DBT)?

-Although fairly new to psychotherapy, DBT is one of the most researched treatments for borderline personality disorder and other mood disorders.
-It has been shown to be significantly effective in reducing suicidal ideation common to those diagnosed with BPD, as well as improving a client’s ability to resist acting impulsively in stressful situations.
+DBT is one of the most researched treatments for borderline personality disorder and diagnoses involving emotional disregulation.
+It has been shown to be significantly effective in reducing suicidal ideation and self-harming behaviors common to those diagnosed with BPD, as well as improving a client’s ability to resist acting impulsively in stressful situations.

 DBT is based on cognitive behavioral therapy (CBT), which has been used effectively for many years to treat individuals with mood and anxiety disorders.
 CBT is not effective for everyone - particularly for people who engage in self-injury, attempt suicide frequently, or struggle with intense emotions.
 Dr. Marsha Linehan adapted traditional CBT by adding therapeutic work focused on validation, acceptance and dialectics to meet the unique needs of these patients.

 The overall goal of DBT is to help clients create a “life worth living.”
 Clients are encouraged to define what a "life worth living" looks like for them, and it varies from client to client.
 As a group then, clients work toward addressing problem behaviors that are barriers to accessing that life.